melissabsouza/melissabsouza/README.md

 - 👋 Hi, I’m @melissabsouza
 - 👀 I’m interested in java, python and html!
-- 🌱 I’m currently at college
+- 🌱 I’m currently at college and using github as my archive for classes!
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/melissabsouza/)

 <!---